Proof of goods

 If you’ve been asked to provide ‘proof of goods’, it means we just want to confirm that you have your listed item in your possession.

 Follow the instructions in the email we send:

 - Grab a physical publication from the last two weeks – e.g a local newspaper, receipt from the dairy down the road, some junk mail, or a utilities bill.
 It must have the date visible on it, and needs to be dated in the last week or so.
 Note: it cannot be an online document.

 - Take a photo of your goods and the publication, in the same shot.

-- Email the photograph as an attachment to firstname.lastname@example.org
+- Email the photograph to us.

 In certain circumstances, you may also be asked to supply proof of your personal identification.
 This is an additional security check.

 The ins and out of how to provide us with proof of goods, and what this process looks like.